wlsc/MoSeS-Server/README.md

 ==============
-MoSeS-Server
+MoSeS-Server (DISCONTINUED)
 ==============

-This is the backend for the Mobile Sensing System (MoSeS)
+This is the backend for the Mobile Sensing System (MoSeS) project @ Telecooperation Lab, TU Darmstadt

 ==============